-Verify that the Pharmacy Benefit Manager utilization review program uses documented clinical review criteria that are based on sound clinical evidence-based medicine and evaluated periodically to assure ongoing efficacy.
+Verify that the PBM utilization review program uses documented clinical review criteria that are based generally accepted, independently-developed clinical standards published by the federal government or professional organizations and evaluated periodically to assure ongoing efficacy.

-Note: The Pharmacy Benefit Manager may develop its own clinical review criteria or may purchase or license clinical review criteria from qualified vendors.
+Note: The PBM may develop its own clinical review criteria or may purchase or license clinical review criteria from qualified vendors.

-Verify that the Pharmacy Benefit Manager makes its clinical review criteria available upon request to authorized government agencies.
+Verify that the PBM makes its clinical review criteria available upon request to authorized government agencies.

-Verify that the Pharmacy Benefit Manager ensures that qualified health care professionals administer the utilization review program and oversee review decisions.
-Verify that the Pharmacy Benefit Manager has appointed clinical peers to evaluate the clinical appropriateness of adverse determinations.
+Verify that the PBM ensures that qualified pharmaceutical professionals administer the utilization review program and oversee review decisions.
+Verify that the PBM has appointed clinical peers to evaluate the clinical appropriateness of adverse determinations.

-Verify that the Pharmacy Benefit Manager issues utilization review decisions and benefit determinations in a timely and efficient manner pursuant to the requirements set forth in applicable state statutes, rules and regulations.
+Verify that the PBM issues utilization review decisions and benefit determinations in a timely and efficient manner pursuant to the requirements set forth in applicable state statutes, rules and regulations.

-Verify that the Pharmacy Benefit Manager has a process to ensure that utilization reviewers apply clinical review criteria in conducting utilization review consistently.
+Verify that the PBM has a process to ensure that utilization reviewers apply clinical review criteria in conducting utilization review consistently.

-Verify that the Pharmacy Benefit Manager conducts routine assessments of the effectiveness and efficiency of its utilization review program.
+Verify that the PBM conducts routine assessments of the effectiveness and efficiency of its utilization review program.

-Verify that the Pharmacy Benefit Manager’s data systems are sufficient to support utilization review program activities and to generate management reports to enable the Pharmacy Benefit Manager to monitor and manage health care services effectively.
+Verify that the PBM’s data systems are sufficient to support utilization review program activities and to generate management reports to enable the PBM to monitor and manage pharmacy services effectively.

-If a Pharmacy Benefit Manager delegates any utilization review activities to a utilization review organization, verify that the Pharmacy Benefit Manager maintains adequate oversight, to include all the following:
+If a PBM delegates any utilization review activities to a utilization review organization, verify that the PBM maintains adequate oversight, to include all the following:

 A written description of the utilization review organization’s activities and responsibilities, including reporting requirements;

-Evidence of formal approval of the utilization review organization program by the Pharmacy Benefit Manager or respective carrier; and
+Evidence of formal approval of the utilization review organization program by the PBM or respective insurer; and

-A process by which the Pharmacy Benefit Manager evaluates the performance of the utilization review organization.
+A process by which the PBM evaluates the performance of the utilization review organization.

-Verify that the Pharmacy Benefit Manager coordinates its utilization review program activities with other medical management activity conducted by the health carrier, such as quality assurance, credentialing, provider contracting, data reporting, grievance procedures, claims adjudication, processes for assessing member satisfaction and risk management.
+Verify that the PBM coordinates its utilization review program activities with other medical management activity conducted by the insurer or payor, such as quality assurance, credentialing, provider contracting, data reporting, grievance procedures, claims adjudication, processes for assessing member satisfaction and risk management.

-Verify that the Pharmacy Benefit Manager provides covered persons, or, if applicable, the covered person’s authorized representatives and participating providers with access to its utilization review staff via a toll-free number or collect call telephone line.
+Verify that the PBM provides covered persons, or, if applicable, the covered person’s authorized representatives and participating providers with access to its utilization review staff via a toll-free number or collect call telephone line.

-Verify that the Pharmacy Benefit Manager, when conducting utilization review, collects only the information necessary, including pertinent clinical information, to make the utilization review or benefit determination.
+Verify that the PBM, when conducting utilization review, collects only the information necessary, including pertinent clinical information, to make the utilization review or benefit determination.

 STANDARDS

-PHARMACY BENEFITS MANAGERS
+PHARMACY BENEFIT MANAGERS

 UTILIZATION REVIEW

-Apply to: PBMs providing or performing utilization review services to an insurer.
+Apply to: PBMs providing or performing utilization review services to an insurer or payor.

 Priority: Essential